 Out-of-network costs also depend on your type of health plan.

 If you have a preferred provider organization (PPO) or a point-of-service (POS) plan, you usually have to pay higher deductible, copay, or coinsurance fees.
-You may also have to pay a balance bill – the difference (balance) between what your insurance plan agrees to pay for your health service and what your out-of-network provider bills.
+You may also receive a balance bill — the difference (balance) between what your insurance plan agrees to pay for your health service and what your out-of-network provider bills.

 You can see a very instructive cost comparison between an in-network bill of $2,800 and an out-of-network bill of $13,600, for the same care, here.